Metal Inert Gas Welding: Definition and Basics

 Aluminum Excellent Lightweight components

-Magnesium Good Specialty parts
+Magnesium Specialized Specialty parts

-Copper Good Conductive hardware
+Copper Specialized Conductive hardware

 Process Limitations

-1. Thick sections need different welding techniques.
+1. Thick sections may need beveling, multiple passes, or another welding process.

-Choose MIG when you want speed, clean feed, and accessible operation on thin to medium stock.
+Choose MIG when you want speed, clean wire feeding, and accessible operation on thin-to-medium stock.
+Skip it when precision, deep penetration, or harsh outdoor conditions matter more.

 Frequently Asked Questions

-Is MMA Stronger Than MIG?
+Is MMA stronger than MIG?

 Conclusion